help-me-mom/ng-mocks/README.md

 When we test `RealComponent` we would like to have a mock `ChildComponent`, and it would mean, if we replaced it with a mock `ChildComponent` then its `update$` would be return `undefined`, therefore our test would fail in `ngAfterViewInit` because of [`TypeError: Cannot read property 'subscribe' of undefined`](#how-to-fix-typeerror-cannot-read-property-subscribe-of-undefined).

-If it was a service, we would use `providers` to set a proper mock instance of the service.
+If it was a service, we would use `providers` to set a proper mock object.

 ```typescript
 TestBed.configureTestingModule({